Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-describe the biosynthesis for the major glycan classes: 1,2explain how glycosylation may alter the physicochemical properties and function(s) of proteins: 1,2discuss the key role that carbohydrates play in biological recognition: 1,2examine the role of carbohydrates in both physiologic and pathologic states: 1,2appraise carbohydrate-based molecules as potential glycotherapeutics with reference to appropriate scientific literature: 1,2interpret and evaluate complex scientific data: 1,2design, construct and edit an online encyclopaedia (wiki) web-page in a relevant area of glycobiology: 1recognise and discuss the structure and/or properties of biologically relevant carbohydrates: 2recall and explain carbohydrate nomenclature and terminology: 2
+describe the biosynthesis for the major glycan classes: 1explain how glycosylation may alter the physicochemical properties and function(s) of proteins: 1,2discuss the key role that carbohydrates play in biological recognition: 1,2examine the role of carbohydrates in both physiologic and pathologic states: 1,2appraise carbohydrate-based molecules as potential glycotherapeutics with reference to appropriate scientific literature: 1,2interpret and evaluate complex scientific data: 1,2design, construct and edit an online encyclopaedia (wiki) web-page in a relevant area of glycobiology: 1recognise and discuss the structure and/or properties of biologically relevant carbohydrates: 1,2recall and explain carbohydrate nomenclature and terminology: 1,2

-14 hours problem-based learning17 hours seminars and tutorials2 hour exam117 hours independent study, asynchronous lecture material, preparation for PBL sessions and preparation for assessment
+12 hours workshops12 hours seminars and tutorials2 hours lectures124 hours independent study, asynchronous lecture material, preparation for workshop sessions, preparation for assessments and examination.

 Description of Module Assessment

-Creation and editing of a Glycosciences Wiki.Students will individually create a wikipedia style page from a list of predetermined subject areas within the Glycoscience field (up to 2000 words)2: Open Book Examination weighted 70%
+Creation of a Glycosciences Wikipedia-styled page.Students will individually create a wikipedia style page from a list of predetermined subject areas within the Glycoscience field (up to 2000 words)2: Open Book Examination weighted 60%

-The paper will contain two sections, each carrying equal weighting.
-Section A will consist of 4, short answer questions, each designed to be answered in 15 minutes.
+The paper will contain two sections, weighted 40% Section A and 60% Section B. Section A will consist of 4, short answer questions, each designed to be answered in 15 minutes.
 Section B will offer students a choice of 1 from 3 essay-based questions designed to be answered in 1 hour.

 Although students have been given significant time to complete this exam script, we expect most students to spend no more than 2 hrs.
 Answers should be as accurate and concise as possible.